jhs/build-couchdb/README.md

 ## How to Build CouchDB

-Since CouchDB will be built and installed in an isolated, private location, you must set several environment variables to access it, the shell search path, Ruby gems, and Heaven knows what else.
-All of this is handled through one shell script, `env.sh`, which has the following properties.

- * If CouchDB has not yet been built, it will kick off the process.
- * It is idempotent.
-Source it whenever you like.

-In other words, to build CouchDB, run

-    . ./env.sh

-That will set up the environment (PATH, etc.) *in the current shell only*.
+Just run Rake.

+    rake

-CouchDB and all its dependencies will be installed in `build/`.
+CouchDB and all its dependencies will install in the `build/`.
 To uninstall, simply delete that directory.

 ## Usage

 It's CouchDB!
 Just type `couchdb`.
+(But remember the path)

-    $ couchdb
+    $ build/bin/couchdb
     Apache CouchDB 0.12.0aa63efb6-git (LogLevel=info) is starting.
     Apache CouchDB has started.
 Time to relax.
     [info] [<0.33.0>] Apache CouchDB has started on http://127.0.0.1:5984/

+You can of course call it by absolute path.
+If your username is `amit` and you checked out the code in your home directory, you would run:

+    /home/amit/build-couchdb/build/bin/couchdb

 vim: tw=80